All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How GLP-1 Medications Help Veterans Specifically

-• They do not require intense exercise: GLP-1 medications work primarily through appetite and metabolic mechanisms.
+• They don't require intense exercise: GLP-1 medications work primarily through appetite and metabolic mechanisms.
 Veterans with mobility limitations still achieve significant weight loss.

 • They reduce joint pain indirectly: Weight loss of 10% or more substantially reduces pain in load-bearing joints.
 For a veteran with damaged knees carrying 250 pounds, losing 25 pounds removes roughly 100 pounds of force from each knee with every step.